COVID-19 numbers continue to decline in LA County | ExBulletin

 COVID-19 numbers continue to decline in LA County

-Los Angeles, CA — Los Angeles County reported 521 new cases of COVID-19 and 56 additional deaths on Saturday, with more than 70% of new cases coming from people under the age of 50.
+Angels — Coronavirus counts in Los Angeles County continue to decline, with authorities reporting 521 new cases of COVID-19 and 56 additional deaths on Saturday.

+Over 70% of new cases from people under the age of 50.

-Conversely, according to the Los Angeles County Public Health Department, 93% of the 56 reported deaths were people over the age of 50.
+Conversely, 93% of the 56 reported deaths were people over the age of 50, the Los Angeles County Public Health Department reported on Saturday.

+“Many young people are interacting with non-household members, raising concerns that asymptomatic young people are unknowingly helping spread the virus to more vulnerable people,” said the Director of Public Health.
+Barbara Ferrer said.

 Saturday numbers have resulted in a total of 1,213,784 cases and 22,777 deaths in the county since the outbreak of the pandemic.